Eightcap Review

 Is Eightcap safe?

 Eightcap is considered Trusted, with an overall Trust Score of 87 out of 99.
-Eightcap is not publicly traded, does not operate a bank, and is authorised by three Tier-1 regulators (Highly Trusted), one Tier-2 regulators (Trusted), zero Tier-3 regulators (Average Risk), and two Tier-4 regulators (High Risk).
+Eightcap is not publicly traded and does not operate a bank, but is authorised by three Tier-1 regulators (Highly Trusted), one Tier-2 regulators (Trusted), zero Tier-3 regulator (Average Risk), and two Tier-4 regulators (High Risk).
 Eightcap is authorised by the following Tier-1 regulators: Australian Securities & Investment Commission (ASIC), Financial Conduct Authority (FCA), and regulated by CySEC, allowing registration in the European Union via the MiFID passporting system.
-Learn more about Trust Score or see where the different Eightcap entities are regulated.
+Regulation varies by entity, so which Eightcap arm holds your account (ASIC in Australia, the FCA in the U.K., CySEC in the EU, or the SCB in the Bahamas) determines both the protections you receive and the maximum leverage available to you.

 | Feature |